-- Net tuition and fees increased 9.43% in fiscal year 2018-19 due to a mix of the increase of non-resident tuition per unit from \$156 to \$172 as well as the effects of the overall increase in FTES in 2018-19.
-Federal grants awarded to the District remained consistent from previous year with a slight increase of 1.72%. - Total operating expenses increased approximately 14.77% from the previous fiscal year with the largest increases occurring in salaries and benefits primarily due to OPEB reporting and in STRS and PERS liabilities associated with pension plans.
+- Net tuition and fees decreased 7.27% in fiscal year 2019-20 due to an overall increase in FTES in 2019-20.
+Federal grants awarded to the District increased by 34.77%.
+The increase is due primarily to increased on Federal revenues related to the CARES Act. - Total operating expenses increased approximately 4.2% from the previous fiscal year with the largest increases occurring in salaries and benefits primarily due to OPEB reporting and in STRS and PERS liabilities associated with pension plans.
 The non-operating interest expense reflects the interest cost of the general obligation bonds.